 The Albertina Museum holds works by all of modern and contemporary art history’s great artists.

-It is home to all of the pioneering artistic ideas of the modern era and the present, the French impressionism, fauvism and works of expressionist artist groups.
+The museum showcases pioneering artistic ideas of the modern era, French impressionism, fauvism, and works of expressionist artist groups.

 One can find masterpieces by great artists like Picasso, Monet, Kiefer and Lassnig in this Museum.

 From late Gothic to the present, this collection has one million drawings and prints.

 Founded in 1776 by Duke Albert of Saxe-Teschen, the Graphic Art collection offers a truly panoramic survey of art.

 The Museum affords a rich overview of 100 years of art history in works by great artists like Michelangelo, Dürer, Rembrandt, Rubens, Klimt, Schiele, Picasso, Richter, and Lassnig.

 The Photography Collection of the Albertina Museum is the most extensive collection of artistic photography in Austria.